Home⁄

 Pakihi Track is a brilliant journey, but it demands your respect and care all the way!

 Pakihi is downhill-only for cyclists (starting from Motu Road), but walkers/runners and track workers may be coming up the track at any time.
-Please always be prepared to stop and let them pass.
+Always be prepared to stop and let them pass.

 There are distance marker posts every kilometre.
 On each marker, one side has distance gone, the other side has distance to go.
 There are 25 bridges, each numbered.